 Do we get it?
 Do we understand the words that appear in front of our eyes on the printed page?
 Can we distinguish good from bad?
-Will we continue to listen to stories of dreamy images and tall tales in bad teaching from preachers who tell their own version of things and not God’s?
+Will we continue to listen to stories of dreamy images or tall tales and bad teaching from preachers who tell their own version of things and not God’s?

-Although I am a simple man, I simply do not need to be told that a baptism of fire is a good thing.
+Although I am a simple man, I do not need to be told that the baptism of fire is a good thing.
 I instinctively know it is not true.